 Then, there’s potentially the biggest downside of them all: there aren’t that many quality project management plugins out there.
-And even the most popular ones don’t have that many active installs, not to mention sometimes rather harsh reviews.
+And even the most popular ones don’t have that many active installs.

-If you want to take a look, here are the most sensible plugin options in the project management realm.
-Free:
+If you want to take a look, here are the most sensible plugin options in the project management realm:

 - MotoPress Content Editor vs Visual Composer vs SiteOrigin Page Builder vs Beaver Builder vs Live Composer